 While a greater focus on the needs of men and boys is necessary, such recognition does not mean that the issues experienced by women and girls have been resolved.
 Gender-based violence affects all women, and adolescent girls are at particular risk.
-In Canada, for example, police data indicates that adolescent girls are almost four times as likely to experience sexual violence compared to women aged 25 and over.26 In a Swiss study, 22% of girls aged 15 to 17 reported having experienced sexual violence, compared to 8% of adolescent boys.
-Researchers in the United States found that 23% of adolescent girls surveyed had been sexually victimized in the previous year, compared to 10% of adolescent boys.27 An estimated 71% of trafficked persons are women and girls, and the number increases to 96% where trafficking is for the purposes of sexual exploitation, with 25% of trafficking worldwide occurring within the OSCE region.28 Young women and girls are now more vulnerable to attacks online, which can be a form of gender-based violence, causing permanent and irrevocable harm.
-Girls also constitute the majority of victims of online grooming of children for sexual purposes and sexual solicitation.29
+In a Swiss study, 22% of girls aged 15 to 17 reported having experienced sexual violence, compared to 8% of adolescent boys.
+Researchers in the United States found that 23% of adolescent girls surveyed had been sexually victimized in the previous year, compared to 10% of adolescent boys.
+An estimated 71% of trafficked persons are women and girls, and the number increases to 96% where trafficking is for the purposes of sexual exploitation, with 25% of trafficking worldwide occurring within the OSCE region.
+Young women and girls are now more vulnerable to attacks online, which can be a form of gender-based violence, causing permanent and irrevocable harm.
+Girls also constitute the majority of victims of online grooming of children for sexual purposes and sexual solicitation.

-In acknowledgment of this reality, the Government of Canada has prioritized the elimination of online child exploitation in its Strategy to Prevent and Address Gender-Based Violence.30 Technology is also being used for good.
-For example, an app was created by young people to map safe and unsafe areas in cities to help to prevent sexual and gender-based violence.31 Given the high levels of online activity by youth,
+In acknowledgment of this reality, the Government of Canada has prioritized the elimination of online child exploitation in its Strategy to Prevent and Address Gender-Based Violence.29 Technology is also being used for good.
+For example, an app was created by young people to map safe and unsafe areas in cities to help to prevent sexual and gender-based violence.30 Given the high levels of online activity by youth, understanding how to prevent harm online and promote safety is a key and evolving area of interest where the OSCE can be engaged, including by consulting directly with affected youth.